Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Methodology

 \subsection{Framework}

 FAIRGAME~\cite{buscemi2025fairgame} was selected for this study as a computational framework to provide a practical, systematic and configurable base to simulate strategic interactions among LLM-based agents.
 Its design (fully detailed in ~\cite{buscemi2025fairgame}) supports a wide variety of game-theoretic settings through prompt-based interfaces, allowing researchers to define agent traits, payoff structures, and interaction parameters using natural language.
 This flexibility facilitates controlled experimentation across models, languages, and behavioral setups without requiring substantial modifications to the underlying architecture.
-The framework takes two main inputs: (1) a \textbf{Configuration File}, which specifies game parameters, payoff matrices, and agent characteristics (e.g., personality traits ~\cite{fan2024comp,he2024afspp,newsham2025inducing}); and (2) a \textbf{Prompt Template}, which defines the textual instructions presented to agents during each round.
+As inputs, FAIRGAME takes (i) a \emph{Configuration File}, which specifies game parameters, payoff matrices, and agent characteristics (e.g., personality traits ~\cite{fan2024comp,he2024afspp,newsham2025inducing}); and (ii) a \emph{Prompt Template}, which defines the textual instructions presented to agents during each round.
 The template dynamically incorporates relevant configuration values, including game type, strategies, and agent-specific variables.
 For repeated games, it also integrates a historical context.
 Templates can be written in any language, enabling multilingual experimentation.

-A notable extension in this study is the investigation of the impact of the communication phase, which was introduced but not further explored in the original FAIRGAME study~\cite{buscemi2025fairgame}.
+This study extends the investigation by focusing on the impact of communication, which was introduced but not further explored in the original FAIRGAME study~\cite{buscemi2025fairgame}.
 Before choosing an action in each round, agents exchange one message that is informed by the full game context, including prior exchanges.
 These messages are visible to all agents and are included in the strategy prompt for the current round.
-This addition allows for an investigation of how explicit communication shapes agent behavior, coordination, and strategic alignment, factors that are not observable in settings that include only a silent interaction.
+This addition allows to investigate how explicit communication shapes agents' behavior, coordination, and strategic alignment, factors that are not observable in settings based on silent interactions.